Richard Schmidt (rower): Representative rowing career

 After his first Olympic success, Richard Schmidt rowed on and remained constant in the German eight who since 2010 have been strong, permanent rivals against the British men's eight.
 From 2013 to 2015, the German team won gold each year at the European Rowing Championships but come the World Championship finals, the Great Britain pipped them each time by a margin of less than one second relegating the German eight to three consecutive silver medals.
 In the lead-up to Rio 2016 Germany again finished either first or second at each regatta in the international season.
 In Rio the German crew won their heat but in the final were again beaten by Great Britain with a 1.33 second margin.
 Schmidt now had his second Olympic medal – a silver.

 In 2017 Schmidt, Malte Jakschik, the stroke Hannes Ocik and coxswain Martin Sauer were the only members of the German Olympic eight who rowed on.
 The eight was rebuilt around the stern three of Ocik, Schmidt & Jakschik.
 He remained throughout their dominant season campaign, winning gold at the European Championships, two World Rowing Cups and ultimately at the 2017 World Rowing Championships in Sarasota, Florida where the German eight were again crowned as world champions.
 In June 2017 at the World Rowing Cup II in Poznan they set a new world's best time for the eight, taking 0.67 seconds off a 2012 mark set by Canada.
 The German crew with every man holding the same seat, continued their European and world dominance throughout 2018 winning at three World Rowing Cups, the 2018 European Championships and then defending their world title at the 2018 World Rowing Championships in Plovdiv.
 There were a handful of changes to the German eight in 2019 but Schmidt remained at seven for another successful international season culminating in his sixth world championship title at the 2019 World Rowing Championships in Ottensheim.

 The German men's eight's 2019 performances qualified that boat for Tokyo 2020.
 By the time of the 2021 selections for those delayed Olympics, Schmidt was still in the crew and set to make his third Olympic rowing appearance.
+At that Tokyo 2021 Olympic regatta he rowed in his final international appearance for Germany to an Olympic silver medal.

-Personal
+Personal life

 Schmidt studied engineering and undertook his PhD in engineering.
 For his Olympic medal achievements he has twice been awarded the Silver Laurel Leaf by German Federal President Joachim Gauck.
 Since 2019 he has been an athlete representative on the World Anti-Doping Agency's Athlete Committee.